Fcabla/DBpedia-abstracts-to-RDF/Rebel/doc.md

 One of the steps that can be applied and that generate different results is the use of correferences, where the main idea is to replace those terms that refer to an entity by the name of this entity, an example would be the following: 'Although everyone saw the President, no one recognized him'.

 Some of the hyperparameters used by the REBEL model are the following:
-- "max_length":
+- "max_length"(1024):
-- "length_penalty": increasing this attribute generates more triples but may increase the model's hallucination.
+- "length_penalty"(10): increasing this attribute generates more triples but may increase the model's hallucination.
-- "num_beams": mainly affects the quality of the triples but is associated with a higher computational cost.
+- "num_beams"(10): mainly affects the quality of the triples but is associated with a higher computational cost.
-- "num_return_sequences":
+- "num_return_sequences"(10):

 Another preprocessing that could improve the quality of the output would be to establish an efficient method of splitting long text documents into small chunks or sentences before passing it to the model.